diomed/casper/README.md

 Under blog page you can create as many posts with page template `item` as you want.
 This is how you populate your blog.

+- One more thing -

+This theme can create a page of type : archive.
+Page with that type shall list all your posts written so far.

 ## Details